BlueGhostAlt/moonad/docs/lazy.md

 #### apply

-Applies the inner value with an applier
+Applies a transformation on the lazy value then wraps everything in an unevaluated lazy instance

 ```typescript
 export type apply<T, U> = (applier: Lazy<(value: T) => U>): Lazy<U>